-- Maintaining property: The personal representative should maintain the property until it's distributed or sold.
+- Maintaining property: The executor or administrator should maintain the property until it's distributed or sold.

-- Paying debts and expenses: If the deceased person had any debts or outstanding payments, the personal representative has to pay them from the estate before distributing the estate.
+- Paying debts and expenses: If the deceased person had any debts or outstanding payments, the executor or administrator has to pay them from the estate before distributing the estate.

 - Sharing out the estate: The estate has to be shared with the beneficiaries according to the will (or according to the rules of intestacy) of the deceased person.